-Option A and Option B: Option A or Option B provides for a retiree to receive monthly benefit payments for life and, if the retiree dies first, for the life of an eligible spouse or incapacitated child.
-If a member elects Option A or Option B, a monthly benefit will be payable until both the member and his or her beneficiary are deceased.
+Option A and Option B: Option A or Option B provides the retiree a monthly benefit for life and, if the retiree dies first, for the life of an eligible spouse or incapacitated child.
+If a member elects Option A or Option B, a monthly benefit will be payable until both the member and his or her option beneficiary are deceased.